 1. creating a swap partition by shrinking space and adding a partition using Gparted on the Live ISO

 2. creating a swap file.

-Just a note, it’s not recommended making a swap partition on a SSD, this can damage the medium.
+Just a note, it’s not recommended to make a swap partition on an SSD, this can damage the medium.